danjokeny/ScholarshipApplication/README.md

 3.  is the amount supposed to default to $2500?  yes  andy (status done)
 4.  make text to black  -- danny (status done!)
 5.  create user needs be removed  -- joyce
-6.  add a test for non numeric
+6.  add a test for non numeric (status done)
     -- freedom to decide on focus lost, or on save whichever you can get done -- andy
     -- changed input type to number, preventing entry of non-numeric values